-Many Veteran and Military Service Organizations, employers, and local communities provide transition support services to local installations.
-Installation commanders are strongly encouraged to permit access to Veteran Service Organizations (VSOs) and Military Service Organizations (MSOs) to provide transition assistance-related events and activities in the United States and abroad at no cost to the government.
+Many of our Veteran and Military Service Organizations, employers and local communities provide transition support services to local installations.
+Installation Commanders are strongly encouraged to permit access to Veteran Service Organizations (VSOs) and Military Service Organizations (MSOs) to provide transition assistance-related events and activities in the United States and abroad at no cost to the government.
 Two memos signed by Secretary of Defense Chuck Hagel reinforce such access.
 The memos are effective within 60 days of the December 23 signing, and will remain in effect until the changes are codified within DoD.

 Access to installations is for the purpose of assisting Service members with their post-military disability process and transition resources and services.
 The costs to VSOs and MSOs would be any costs associated with salaries for paid VSO and MSO personnel.
 These organizations will pay for any costs associated with travel to and from military installations, as well as any materials they provide to separating Service members and their spouses.
 Costs to employers and community organizations supporting transition-related events and activities would be similar to those for VSOs and MSOs.